UdyOhan/State-Machine/README.md

 ```

 ### Creating The Base Class for your States
+Create a abstract class from the generic State class by
+- Using the namespace **StateMachine**
+- Deriving from the generic class **State\<T\>** where T is a Unity Component type parameter
-Create a abstract class from the generic State class.
-Make sure to use the same type parameter as above
+- Make sure to use the same type parameter as above

 (This is optional, but It is highly advised to do)
 ```